Jake-King27/Kickstarter-analysis/README.md

 ![this is an image](https://github.com/Jake-King27/Kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 The second analysis was to see how plays were either successful or failed based on the Goal.
+Based on the line chart it appears that
 ![this is an image](https://github.com/Jake-King27/Kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)